Ticket to Ride (album): Release

-Ticket to Ride is the debut studio album by American music duo Carpenters.
-At the time of its initial release in 1969, it was issued under the title Offering, with a completely different cover photo.
+At the time of the album's initial release in 1969, it was issued under the title Offering, with a different cover photo.
 It was a commercial failure and produced only one minor hit single, a ballad version of the Lennon-McCartney song "Ticket to Ride".

 After the Carpenters' subsequent breakthrough, however, the album was reissued internationally under the name Ticket to Ride and sold moderately.
-The CD in the "Remastered Classics" series went out of print in March 2007.
-However, in Japan, the "Pack Series" released the Ticket to Ride and Close to You CDs together.